 Create a safer school environment by addressing bullying and cyberbullying.

-Bullying and cyberbullying threatens students’ physical and emotional safety and can impact their social and academic success at school.
-There are a number of reasons behind school violence; in some cases, being the victim of bullying could play a contributing role.
+Bullying and cyberbullying threaten students’ physical and emotional safety and can impact their social and academic success at school.
+There are several reasons behind school violence; in some cases, being the victim of bullying could play a contributing role.

-In a 2017 study about bullying, 20 percent of students aged 12-18 said they were bullied at school.
-Thirty-four percent of youth report being cyberbullied in their lifetime.
+In a 2019 survey about bullying, about 22 percent of students ages 12-18 reported being bullied at school.
+The survey also found that close to 16 percent of students in grades 9-12 reported being electronically bullied during the previous 12 months.
 Bullying is associated with negative outcomes for those who are bullied, including substance use, suicide, and impacts on physical and mental health.

 Everyone at school can work together to create an environment where bullying is not acceptable.
 Districts and schools should adopt policies to help prevent bullying and cyberbullying, such as school climate initiatives and support for digital citizenship and positive character development.
 Procedures for monitoring student behavior in school and online can help schools identify at-risk behaviors and provide interventions before they create safety issues.